How to start selling photos and illustrations on microstock

 • by PayPal – they will send it to your PayPal account (similar to Moneybookers)

-You can create your PayPal or Moneybookers account for free, you will pay just small amount for transferring money to your bank account.
+You can create your PayPal or Moneybookers account for free, you will pay just a small amount for transferring money to your bank account.
 There is not a big difference between Moneybookers and Paypal, just:

 Paypal